qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 As you can see in the figure above, ``21`` fields are automatically created and configured for labeling.
 For example, the ``FontStyle`` auxiliary field type is a ``String`` and is named ``labeling_fontstyle`` in the underlying SQLite database.
-There is also ``1`` entity which is currently using these auxiliary fields.
+There is also ``1`` feature which is currently using these auxiliary fields.

 Notice that the icon |dataDefineOn| is displayed in the :guilabel:`Labels`